mavlink/mavlink-devguide/en/services/camera.md

 > This protocol supersedes [Camera Protocol v1 (Simple Trigger Protocol)](../services/camera_v1.md).
 > The older protocol enables camera triggering, but does not support other features or querying camera capabilities.

+> [!WARNING]
-> **Warning** We are transitioning from specific request commands to a single generic requestor.
+> We are transitioning from specific request commands to a single generic requestor.
 > GCS and MAVLink SDKs/apps should support both approaches as we migrate to exclusive use of the new method (documented here).
 > For more information see [Migration Notes for GCS & Camera Servers](#migration-notes-for-gcs--mavlink-sdks).